+(1) The Advisory Council shall consist of at least 15 members.
-- (1) The Local Board for a facility shall consist of at least 11 members who (except as otherwise specifically provided) shall be appointed by the Secretary of Defense in consultation with each of the Secretaries of the military departments concerned.
-At least one member of the Local Board shall have a perspective that is oriented toward the Retirement Home overall.
-The Local Board for a facility shall consist of the following members: - (A) One member who is a civilian expert in nursing home or retirement home administration and financing from the geographical area of the facility. - (B) One member who is a civilian expert in gerontology from the geographical area of the facility.

-- (C) One member who is a service expert in financial management. - (D) One representative of the Department of Veterans Affairs regional office nearest in proximity to the facility, who shall be designated by the Secretary of Veterans Affairs. - (E) One representative of the resident advisory committee or council of the facility. - (F) One enlisted representative of the Services' Retiree Advisory Council. - (G) The senior noncommissioned officer of one of the Armed Forces. - (H) One senior representative of the military hospital nearest in proximity to the facility. - (I) One senior judge advocate from one of the Armed Forces. - (J) The Director of the facility, who shall be a nonvoting member. - (K) One senior representative of one of the chief personnel officers of the Armed Forces, who shall be a commissioned officer of the Armed Forces serving on active duty in the grade of brigadier general, or in the case of the Navy or Coast Guard, rear admiral (lower half). - (L) Other members designated by the Secretary of Defense (if the Local Board is to have more than 11 members). - (2) The Secretary of Defense shall designate one member of a Local Board to serve as the chairman of the Local Board at the pleasure of the Secretary of Defense.
+- (2) Members of the Advisory Council shall be designated by the Secretary of Defense, except that an individual who is not an employee of the Department of Defense shall be designated, in consultation with the Secretary of Defense, by the head of the Federal department or agency that employs the individual. - (3) The Advisory Council shall include the following members: - (A) One member who is an expert in nursing home or retirement home administration and financing. - (B) One member who is an expert in gerontology. - (C) One member who is an expert in financial management. - (D) Two representatives of the Department of Veterans Affairs, one to be designated from each of the regional offices nearest in proximity to the facilities of the Retirement Home. - (E) The Chairpersons of the Resident Advisory Committees. - (F) One enlisted representative of the Services' Retiree Advisory Council. - (G) The senior noncommissioned officer of one of the Armed Forces. - (H) Two senior representatives of military medical treatment facilities, one to be designated from each of the military hospitals nearest in proximity to the facilities of the Retirement Home. - (I) One senior judge advocate from one of the Armed Forces. - (J) One senior representative of one of the chief personnel officers of the Armed Forces. - (K) Such other members as the Secretary of Defense may designate. - (4) The Administrator of the each facility of the Retirement Home shall be a nonvoting member of the Advisory Council. - (5) The Secretary of Defense shall designate one member of the Advisory Council to serve as the Chairperson of the Advisory Council.
+The Chairperson shall conduct the meetings of the Advisory Council.

-(d) Terms
+(d) Term of service

-- (1) Except as provided in subsections (e), (f), and (g) of this section, the term of office of a member of a Local Board shall be five years. - (2) Unless earlier terminated by the Secretary of Defense, a person may continue to serve as a member of the Local Board after the expiration of the member's term until a successor is appointed or designated, as the case may be.
+- (1) Except as provided in paragraphs (2), (3), and (4), the term of service of a member of the Advisory Council shall be two years.
+The Secretary of Defense may designate a member to serve one additional term. - (2) Unless earlier terminated by the Secretary of Defense, a person may continue to serve as a member of the Advisory Council after the expiration of the member's term until a successor is designated. - (3) The Secretary of Defense may terminate the term of service of a member of the Advisory Council before the expiration of the member's term. - (4) A member of the Advisory Council serves as a member of the Advisory Council only for as long as the member is assigned to or serving in a position for which the duties include the duty to serve as a member of the Advisory Council.

-(e) Early expiration of term

-A member of a Local Board who is a member of the Armed Forces or an employee of the United States serves as a member of the Local Board only for as long as the member is assigned to or serving in a position for which the duties include the duty to serve as a member of the Local Board.

-(f) Vacancies
+(e) Vacancies

-- (1) A vacancy in the membership of a Local Board shall be filled in the manner in which the original appointment or designation was made, as the case may be. - (2) A member appointed or designated to fill a vacancy occurring before the end of the term of the predecessor of the member shall be appointed or designated, as the case may be, for the remainder of the term for which the predecessor was appointed. - (3) A vacancy in a Local Board shall not affect its authority to perform its duties.
+A vacancy in the Advisory Council shall be filled in the manner in which the original designation was made.
+A member designated to fill a vacancy occurring before the end of the term of the predecessor shall be designated for the remainder of the term of the predecessor.
+A vacancy in the Advisory Council shall not affect its authority to perform its duties.